vasjamarkic/EVNikola-SOC-meter-ArduinoNano-OLED-display/README.md

 # EVNikola-microcontrollers-circuits
-Solutions for electric vehicel development with Arduino, Nextion and other open-source technologies
+Solutions for electric vehicle development with Arduino, Nextion and other open-source technologies